utkarsh-jadhav-mech/utkarsh-jadhav-mech/README.md

 ## 🚀 About Me

-- 🎓 Mechanical Engineer specialized in Automotive Product Design
+- 🎓 Mechanical Engineering Student specialized in Automotive Product Design
-- 🛠 Skilled in SolidWorks, CATIA, Creo, and ANSYS
+- - 🛠 Skilled in SolidWorks, CATIA, Creo, and ANSYS
 - 📊 Experienced in CAD modeling and engineering simulation
 - 🤖 Interested in robotics and automation systems
 - 🖨 Enthusiastic about 3D printing and prototype development